Go to JCI Insight

 Abstract

 The adaptor protein LNK/SH2B3 negatively regulates hematopoietic stem cell (HSC) homeostasis.
 Lnk-deficient mice show marked expansion of HSCs without premature exhaustion.
-Lnk deficiency largely restores HSC function in Fanconi Anemia (FA) mouse models and primary FA patient cells, albeit protective mechanisms remain enigmatic.
-Here, we uncover a novel role for LNK in regulating translesion synthesis (TLS) during HSC replication.
-Lnk deficiency reduced replication stress-associated DNA damage, particularly in the FA background.
+Lnk deficiency largely restores HSC function in Fanconi anemia (FA) mouse models and primary FA patient cells, albeit protective mechanisms remain enigmatic.
+Here, we uncover a role for LNK in regulating translesion synthesis (TLS) during HSC replication.
+Lnk deficiency reduced replication stress–associated DNA damage, particularly in the FA background.
 Lnk deficiency suppressed single-strand DNA breaks, while enhancing replication fork restart in FA-deficient HSCs.
-Diminished replication-associated damage in Lnk-deficient HSCs occurred commensurate with reduced ATR-p53 checkpoint activation that is linked to HSC attrition.
-Notably, Lnk deficiency ameliorated HSC attrition in FA mice without exacerbating carcinogenesis during ageing.
-Moreover, we demonstrated that enhanced HSC fitness from Lnk deficiency was associated with increased TLS activity via REV1 and, to a lesser extent, TLS polymerase eta.
+Diminished replication-associated damage in Lnk-deficient HSCs occurred commensurate with reduced ATR/p53 checkpoint activation that is linked to HSC attrition.
+Notably, Lnk deficiency ameliorated HSC attrition in FA mice without exacerbating carcinogenesis during aging.
+Moreover, we demonstrated that enhanced HSC fitness from Lnk deficiency was associated with increased TLS activity via REV1 and, to a lesser extent, TLS polymerase eta (η).
 TLS polymerases are specialized to execute DNA replication in the presence of lesions or natural replication fork barriers that stall replicative polymerases.
 Our findings implicate elevated use of these specialized DNA polymerases as critical to the enhanced HSC function imparted by Lnk deficiency, which has important ramifications for stem cell therapy and regenerative medicine in general.

 Authors